StrikeEagleCC/ISU_ITec_Custom_CR-10/README.md

 5|+5V
 6|Ground

-Pins 2 connects to the same port on the board as the Z-axis endstop switch used to.
+Pin 2 connects to the same port on the board as the Z-axis endstop switch used to.
 The BLTouch uses it to signal when the probe pin has been depressed.
 Pin 4 is connected to pin 27 on the motherboard, and is used to tell the BLTouch to deploy or retract the probing pin.

 #### Filament Runout Plug
 ![](https://drive.google.com/uc?export=view&id=1BZnMTavnZmJFPT1uhG6D9j0MvsMsLLij "Filament Runout Pins")